llctrautmann/Obsidian/000 Concepts/Probability and Distributions.md

 There are two major schools of probability (see [[Probability Theory Definitions]]): Frequentist and Bayesian

 ## Probability and Random Variables
-Modern probability is based on the Kolmogorov Theorems of Probability [[Notes on Probability Theory#Kolmogorov Axioms / Axioms of Probability]].
+Modern probability is based on the Kolmogorov Theorems of Probability [[000 Background Probability Theory#Kolmogorov Axioms / Axioms of Probability]].

 **The sample space $\Omega$**
 The sample space is the set of all possible outcomes of the experiment, usually denoted by $\Omega$.
 For example, two successive coin tosses have a sample space of $\{\mathrm{hh}, \mathrm{tt}, \mathrm{ht}, \mathrm{th}\}$, where "h" denotes "heads" and "t" denotes "tails".